Painful intelligence: What AI can tell us about human suffering: Speeding up the training

 In previous chapters, we have actually seen several reasons why sustained attention is difficult.
 First, wandering thoughts assail the mind, for example due to experience replay.
 But we also saw that emotions are essentially interrupts; what they are interrupting is current activity, and to do that, they have to be able to grab attention away from wherever it may be.
 The general concept of the brain as parallel distributed processing emphasizes the idea that there are different networks or modules which are often competing, for example, for attention and the control of attention.

 Fortunately, it is possible to \textit{learn} to use your attentional capacities better.\footnote{\citep{friese2012mindfulness,mackenzie2015self}.
 Such learning has earlier been well-documented on a more general level in the work on self-control \citep{rueda2004attentional,baumeister2007strength}.
-It can be seen as another interaction between the two systems in dual-process theory (explicit and implicit), see also \citep{doyon2003distinct,peters2011towards,sun2005interaction}.} This is yet another form of learning, but a bit different from the typical learning we have considered: here we are talking about learning a new \textit{skill}, as briefly described in Chapter~\ref{dual.ch}.
+It can be seen as another interaction between the two systems in dual-process theory (explicit and implicit), see also \citep{doyon2003distinct,peters2011towards,sun2005interaction}.} This is yet another form of learning, but a bit different from the learning we have considered in this chapter: here we are talking about learning a new \textit{skill}, as briefly described in Chapter~\ref{dual.ch}.
 A skill means that you know how to ride a bicycle, to speak a foreign language, or to use your new smartphone; it is opposed to learning facts and increasing your knowledge about what the world is like.
 Skill learning follows some general laws and these apply to meditation as well.
-In the beginning, you need to concentrate, and spend a lot of effort, which means a lot of sustained attention.
-However, in time, meditation becomes more and more automated, which means that less and less conscious effort is needed.
+As we all know, you need to practice.
+At the beginning of the practice, you need to concentrate and spend a lot of effort, meaning a lot of sustained attention.
+The important point here is that with practice, meditation becomes more and more automated, which means that less and less conscious effort is needed.
 Some meditation traditions talk about meditation as ``just sitting'', which is in a sense enough if the meditation is sufficiently automated.
-Importantly, the regulation of attention will in fact become a habit, so will be easily conducted during ordinary life, as if by itself, even outside of formal mindfulness meditation sessions.
+Importantly, the regulation of attention will in fact become a habit, and will be easily conducted during ordinary life, as if by itself, even outside of formal mindfulness meditation sessions.

 So, there are actually two different learning processes at play: Learning that the world has certain characteristics (such as uncontrollability), and on a higher level, ``learning to learn'' that the world has such characteristics.
 The latter learning process means learning to meditate in an automated, habit-like manner, with minimum conscious effort.
-Thus, with practice, the meditator will be able to perform the former learning process with increasing efficiency, and this process is the one that reduces suffering according to the theory of the preceding chapter.
+Thus, with practice, the meditator will be able to perform the former learning process with increasing efficiency, and this former process is the one that reduces suffering according to the theory of the preceding chapter.